Welcome to Cults.co.nz

 for the last few years (five year intervals).
 Also features basic election

-results for the last several decades and a few of the moral laws
+results for several decades and a few of the moral laws introduced by various New Zealand governments.

 - Wanted – a list of the groups, practices